waridh/waridh.github.io/docs/_notes/cmput_301/ood.md

 ### Abstraction

-Simplifying to its essential description of a real-world entity or concept.
+Simplifying to its essential description of a real-world entity or concept based on the context of the problem.

 - Helps with dealing with complexity.
+(Simplifies the design so that only the most relevant detail for the context is kept, while the irrelevant is ignored)
 - Selective ignorance
 - Modeling the problem space.

+The abstraction of an object may change depending on the context, and it is good to keep track of which is the best abstraction for a certain problem.

 ### Encapsulation